zapwai/reddit-comment-search/README.md

 Bugs:
 1) Prints all link submissions, regardless of date.
 2) Going to be buggy with huge subreddits like /r/all, bc of reddit's 1000 thread limit.
 (I would have to detect this and then increase the number of listings pulled to more than one a day.)
-3) Search is way too slow, even with a date index.
-So many system calls. :-(

 ----